carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ![](fig/02_Jabiru_TGS_marked_zoom_enlarged.jpg){alt='zoomed in area of Jabiru where the individual pixels stand out'}

-Note each square in the enlarged image area (i.e. each pixel) is all one color, but each pixel can be a different color from its neighbors.
+Note each square in the enlarged image area (i.e. each pixel) is all one colour, but each pixel can be a different colour from its neighbours.
 Viewed from a distance, these pixels seem to blend together to form the image.

 ### Working with Pixels

-As noted, in practice, real world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colors.
+As noted, in practice, real world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colours.
 In python, an image can be represented as a multidimensional array, also known as a `tensor`, where each element in the array corresponds to a pixel value in the image.
-In the context of images, these arrays often have dimensions for height, width, and color channels (if applicable).
+In the context of images, these arrays often have dimensions for height, width, and colour channels (if applicable).

 ::::::::::::::::::::::::::::::::::::::::: callout